Commercial Real Estate

 • Serves as a hedge against inflation

-• Direct investment: You may buy a commercial property individually or as part of a group, manage the property
+• Direct investment: You may buy a commercial property individually or as part of a group, and manage the property

 • Real Estate Investment Trusts (REITs): You can purchase stock in a business that manages commercial real estate, trades on stock exchanges, and pays dividends to you.